Desuuuu/OctoPrint-Pushbullet/README.md

     # Pushbullet Channel Tag to use for messages, may be left empty/null
     push_channel: some_tag

+    # message to send on action:pushbullet
+    actionTrigger:
+      enable: true

+      # title of the notification
+      title: 'Print notification'

     # message to send when a print is done
     # available placeholders:
     # - file: name of the file that was printed